vn-tools/arc_unpacker/README.md

 3. Some formats need additional switches in order to unpack correctly.
    These can be found out using `--help`.

-Note that some archives provide no way to verify correctness of the extracted files.
-This means that for some unsupported games, the script may extract the files and show no errors, but you will be unable to open them nonetheless.

 Supported games
 ---------------